rudak/Slugger/README.md

 twigSlugger
 ===========

-A simple twig extention for generating slugs
+A simple twig extention for generate slugs

 #How to use it